imvikrant03/Learning-Repsitory-01/README.md

 	git branch -d <name of the branch> - this deletes it locally!!! git branch -a - check the repo branches git push origin --delete <name of the branch> - this deletes it from the repo!

+git rm [file]

+This command deletes the file from your working directory and stages the deletion.